-Specifically as to PLAINTIFF's pay, they were from time to time unable to take 16. off duty meal and rest breaks and were not fully relieved of duty for their meal periods.
-PLAINTIFF were required to perform work as ordered by DEFENDANTS for more than five (5) hours during a shift without receiving an off-duty meal break.
-Further, DEFENDANTS failed to provide PLAINTIFF with a second off-duty meal period each workday in which they were required by DEFENDANTS to work ten (10) hours of work.
+23. Specifically, as to PLAINTIFF, PLAINTIFF was from time to time unable to take off duty meal and rest breaks and was not fully relieved of duty for his rest and meal periods.
+PLAINTIFF was required to perform work as ordered by DEFENDANTS for more than five (5) hours during a shift without receiving an off-duty meal break.
+Further, DEFENDANTS failed to provide PLAINTIFF with a second off-duty meal period each workday in which he was required by DEFENDANT to work ten (10) hours of work.
+When DEFENDANTS provided PLAINTIFF with a rest break, they required PLAINTIFF to remain on the premises, on-duty and on-call, for the rest break.
+DEFENDANTS' policy caused PLAINTIFF to remain on-call and on-duty during what was supposed to be his off-duty meal periods.
 PLAINTIFF therefore forfeited meal and rest breaks without additional compensation and in accordance with DEFENDANTS' strict corporate policy and practice.
-DEFENDANTS also provided PLAINTIFF with paystubs that failed to accurately display payments for missed meal and rest periods for certain pay periods in violation of Cal.
+Moreover, DEFENDANTS also provided PLAINTIFF with a paystub that failed to accurately display PLAINTIFF's correct time worked and wages, as well as payments for missed meal and rest periods for certain pay periods in violation of Cal.
 Lab.
 Code § 226(a).
-To date, DEFENDANTS have not fully paid PLAINTIFF all wages still owed to them or any penalty wages owed to them under Cal.
+To date, DEFENDANTS have not fully paid PLAINTIFF the overtime compensation still owed to him or any penalty wages owed to him under Cal.
 Lab.
 Code § 203.
 The amount in controversy for PLAINTIFF individually does not exceed the sum or value of \$75,000.